savannahostrowski/pylance-release/TROUBLESHOOTING.md

 To use Pylance, you will need to be using VS Code version 1.46.0 or above.

+### I've declined the prompt to make Pylance my default language server and now I cannot activate

+If you've accidentally decline the prompt in VS Code to make Pylance your default language server, you can manually add `python.languageServer: "Pylance"` to your settings.json to activate.
+The setting will currently look unsupported (with a yellow squiggle) but it will work.

 ## Filing an issue

 When filing an issue, make sure you do the following: